jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 #### C2M
 ##### Direct Methods

+The simulator includes a default set of commands that can be used as Direct Methods.

 |Method name |Description|Request|Response|Comments|
 |:-|:-|:-|:-|:-|
 | Reboot | Simulates a device reboot operation. | NA | <ul><li>message notifying that the Reboot Direct Method has been called (string).</li><li> result code, 200</li></ul>|Sends Twins (Reported properties) notifying the reboot.|